lizrice/katacoda-scenarios/scratch/step35.md

 `ps`{{execute T1}}

+You can see that the processes inside your container all have low numbers.

 `ps -eaf`{{execute T1}}

-You can see that the processes inside your container all have low numbers.
+What's more, you can only see the processes that are inside your container.
+If you run `ps -eaf` on the host you will see a much longer list.

+`ps -eaf`{{execute T2}}

 ## Container processes from the host's perspective